 - Enter your username (Example: jsmith$acme).
 The format to enter username and password is egnyteusername$egnytedomainname.

-- Click Next to continue.
+- Click Next.

-- Make sure "Open this network place when I click Finish" is checked, and click Finish.
+- Make sure Open this network place when I click Finish is checked, and click Finish.

-- Enter your password for the Egnyte username you specified in step 10 earlier and check the box to *Save password* if you're on a trusted computer.
-Click the *Log On* button.
+- Enter your password for the Egnyte username you specified in step 10 earlier and check the box to Save password if you're on a trusted computer.

 You have completed the setup of FTP via Windows Explorer.

-In the future, all you will need to do is go to My Network Places and you will see the FTP connection that you named in step 12.
+In the future, all you will need to do is go to My Network Places, and you will see the FTP connection that you named in step 12.